active-expressions/active-expressions-squeak/README.md

 ```

 The expression **should not contain any side effects**. <br>
-Programmers can now subscribe callbacks to the created active expression:
+Programmers can now register callbacks on the created active expression:

 ```smalltalk
 aexp onChangeDo: ["callback"]
 ```

 Whenever the active expression is updated/checked, the value of its expression at the previous update and the current value are compared.
 If the two values differ, all callbacks are invoked.

-There are different methods for when to update:
+The comparison between the current value and the previous value is based on object identity.
+Value objects (like e.g. `Point` and `Rectangle`) have a tendency to change identity without being perceived by the programmer as having changed.
+These changes will be reacted upon by callbacks.
+The expression `'800@600'` for example will always invoke all callbacks upon updating.

+### Update Methods
+There are multiple types of active expressions that differ in how and when they update.

 #### Manual
 Update whenever the programmer manually causes an update.